alexbutan2010/ReTwitch-for-IOS/README.md

 	•	AltStore or Sideloadly Errors: Make sure your Apple ID credentials are correct and you’ve trusted the app in Settings.
 	•	Expired App: Re-sign the app every 7 days with AltStore (free Apple ID) or use a paid developer account for a 1-year signing.

-Contributing

-We welcome contributions!
-If you’d like to improve the app or add features, fork the repository and submit a pull request.

 License

 This project is licensed under the MIT License.